ishobhnik/RobotNavigation/README.md

 Robotic learning for navigation in unfamiliar environments requires the ability to perform both task-oriented navigation (i.e., reaching a known goal) and task-agnostic exploration (i.e., searching for a goal in a novel environment).
-Traditionally, these functionalities are tackled by separate systems — for example, using subgoal proposals, explicit planning mod- ules, or distinct navigation strategies for exploration and goal-reaching
+Traditionally, these functionalities are tackled by separate systems — for example, using subgoal proposals, explicit planning modules, or distinct navigation strategies for exploration and goal-reaching

 The NoMaD (Navigation with Goal-Masked Diffusion) framework introduces a unified visual navigation policy capable of both :